Best Funny Poems for KS2 Children

 This humorous tale of a pompous colonel and a mischievous ghost is full of character and fun.
 Ideal for performance, it works brilliantly in pairs or groups, with different children taking different voices.

-This relatable, laugh-out-loud poem imagines what might happen if a child swapped places with their mum.
+This relatable, laugh-out-loud poem imagines what might happen if the toilet seat had teeth!
 KS2 pupils enjoy the cheeky humour and love acting it out in performance.

 Tips for Teaching Funny Poems in KS2